A Hippy Day Out In Brighton

 Devils Dyke – an area of outstanding natural beauty.
 Situated on the South Downs, Devils Dyke is a wonderful place for all of the family with it’s amazing views and stunning walks (there are quite a few and some of them nice and long).
 There is even a nice pub where you can get a good meal after your day out.
 This place really is a dream.
 Just imagine, sitting with a bunch of good friends enjoying the beautiful views and the wonderful crisp air.
 Also a great spot for meditating!
 Why not take a picnic or, if you are feeling adventurous why not try a spot of hang-gliding which is available.

 Other things to see and do around Brighton

 The bits that I have mentioned above are some of the main reasons that people visit Brighton.
 I thought I that I would add this section just to let you know about a few other things that you can do and see.

 Antiques and Art – for those of you that like and appreciate art there is actually a place called Artists Quarter which is on the seafront.
 Here you can see so many different types of art and antique on display.
 There are even a few workshops that you can visit so that you can try your own hand at making art.

 The beach – Brighton is of course know for its lovely pebbly beaches and for the Brighton pier.
 Everyone loves the beach and a walk along the pier!

-To be honest there is so much more to see and do than what I can pop in this article for you so really all you hippies need to take yourself to Brighton for the weekend and experience the wonders for yourself!
+So there you have it – our wee guide to a hippy day out in Brighton.
+To be honest there is so much more to see and do than what I can pop in this article for you so really all you folk need to take yourself for the weekend and experience the wonders for yourself!